Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 * Role-based Authorization with method `isMemberOf()`

 ### Authenticate stateless APIs using AAD app roles
-This scenario fits best for stateless Spring backends exposing an API to SPAs ([OAuth 2.0 implicit grant flow](https://docs.microsoft.com/azure/active-directory/develop/v1-oauth2-implicit-grant-flow)) or service-to-service access using the [client credentials grant flow](https://docs.microsoft.com/azure/active-directory/develop/v1-oauth2-client-creds-grant-flow).
+This scenario fits best for stateless Spring backends exposing an API to SPAs ([OAuth 2.0 implicit grant flow]) or service-to-service access using the [client credentials grant flow].
 The stateless processing can be activated with the `azure.activedirectory.session-stateless` property.
-The authorization is using the [AAD AppRole feature](https://docs.microsoft.com/azure/architecture/multitenant-identity/app-roles#roles-using-azure-ad-app-roles), so instead of using the `groups` claim the token has a `roles` claim which contains roles [configured in your manifest](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps#examples).
+The authorization is using the [AAD AppRole feature], so instead of using the `groups` claim the token has a `roles` claim which contains roles [configured in your manifest].

 #### Configure your `application.yml`: